Guarantee family snuggles galore this December with our Complete Guide To Making A Book Advent Calendar for all ages!

 8. Mix It Up

-Why not create a calendar that mixes books with jokes, poems and short stories from online and even a few chocolate treats.
+Why not create a calendar that mixes books with jokes, poems and short stories from online and even a few chocolate treats or candy canes.

 That way you can spread out the books and make them last longer.
 A perfect approach for older children with chapter books too!